 China is a vast nation boasting diversified nationalities and languages.
 With 56 ethnic groups, there are over 100 languages used in China, and there are countless local dialects.

-The official language in China is Putonghua (普通话), literally translated as 'common speech', which is known in English as Mandarin Chinese, or Standard Chinese.
+The official language in China is called Putonghua (普通话), literally translated as 'common speech', which is known in English as Mandarin Chinese, or Standard Chinese.
 It is the most widely used language in China and the world at large, and one of the 6 official languages of the United Nations.

 Cantonese is common and influential in Guangdong Province, Hong Kong (together with English) and Macau (together with Portuguese), as well as numerous Cantonese-speaking overseas communities.
 In many countries' China towns, there are many Cantonese emigrants.

 Hakka is widely spoken in Fujian Province, Taiwan Island, and some countries in Southeast Asia, such as Singapore, Malaysia and Indonesia.
 The Hakka people are believed to be a sub group of the Han Chinese of Northern China.
 Hakka Chinese is given special notice by Taiwan where the Ministry of Education names it as one of the official languages of Taiwan.